Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Simulation

 For each replicate, we set the chain length to 25,000 with thinning interval 2.
-The first 9,500 of retained samples are discarded as burn-in, and we use the remaining 3,000 iterations for posterior inference.
-The final cluster belonging inferred for each county is taken as the first mode of the posterior samples for $z_i$, $i=1,\ldots, 159.$ To evaluate the clustering performance, i.e., whether the final clusters align well with the truth, the Rand index \citep[RI;][]{rand1971objective} is utilized.
-An explanation of the RI has been given in \cite{ma2019bayesianspatial}.
-Computation of the RI is done using the \textsf{R} package \textbf{fossil} \citep{Rpkg:fossil}.
+The first~9,500 of retained samples are discarded as burn-in, and we use the remaining~3,000 iterations for posterior inference.
+The final cluster belonging inferred for each county is taken as the first mode of the posterior samples for $z_i$, $i=1,\ldots, 159.$